 Nicci is a California born artist who has made her home in Houston, Texas.
 She has loved creating art since she can remember: she painted and drew like crazy when she was a kid!
 With the best intentions her parents steered her away from a career in art and instead she pursued the profession of nursing, completed an advanced degree and had a full career.
 Throughout that time she never stopped creating.
 She began to take art classes at The Glassell School of Art in Houston.
 It wasn’t long before she realized that creating art was her true calling.
 In 2014 she launched her art career full time.
 She has had two individual gallery exhibitions and been a part of many selected juried exhibitions in Houston and beyond.

-I use the finest quality acrylic paint on archival, museum quality panels or museum wrapped canvas.
+I use the finest quality acrylic paint on archival, museum quality panels or gallery wrapped canvas.
 Each painting listed on my website has a description and dimension details.
 Please feel free to call or email me with any questions.
-If you see a painting that has been sold but want something similar please contact me.
+If you see a painting that has been sold but want something similar please contact me and I would be happy to create something just for you.